Friday, 2 December 2016

 Jetendr Bhawan - H Block Burewala: 23.03.2016.

-I took some pictures of the house and went to see a Hindu Temple just across the street.
-It is a big complex that houses many shops, a mosque and even a police station.
-I entered the police station and after getting permission, I took some pictures.
-The temple is in a very good condition.
-Actually Hindus had to leave it just before its completion.
-The spire still shows signs of pending work.
-All other sections seem to be complete and in very good condition.
-Even the paintings of the Hindu deities are in a remarkably good condition, considering the passage of a long time.
+The temple itself is in very good condition.
+In fact, the Hindus had to leave it just before its completion.
+The spire still shows signs of unfinished work, but all other sections appear to be complete and well preserved.
+Remarkably, even the paintings of Hindu deities are in excellent condition, especially considering the long passage of time.
 (Location: 30° 9'30.97"N, 72°40'59.32"E)

 Incomplete Spire of the temple - Burewala: 23.03.2016.